BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 I remember once, when driving in Princeton, seeing a sign for a road named Stellarator Road.
-"Stellerator" is the name of a kind of nuclear fusion reactor architecture in which plasma is magnetically confined.<sup>29</sup>
+"Stellarator" is the name of a kind of nuclear fusion reactor architecture in which plasma is magnetically confined.<sup>29</sup>
 </p>

 <blockquote>